 Train in all terrains and all types of weather.
 Your attacker will not care if it is raining.
 He/she may even see it as an advantage.
 Train in it and the advantage will be yours.

-There are some exceptions, for example, I would not go swimming outside during a thunderstorm, or attempt some of the parkour movements on slippery surfaces.
+For example, I would not go swimming outside during a thunderstorm or attempt some parkour movements on slippery surfaces.

-If something is too dangerous to do during training then it is also too dangerous to do in real life.
-Remember this for if you ever have to make the decision about what to do.
+If something is too dangerous to do during training, then it is also too dangerous to do in real life.
+Remember this for if you ever have to decide about what to do.

 Training on Both Sides

-In reality you should favor the strong side of your body when doing actions, e.g., fighting with your strong side forward.
-When training, do so on both sides so if you cannot use your strong side (e.g., injury) then even your weaker side is still pretty good.
+In reality, favor the strong side of your body when doing actions.
+Such as fighting with your strong side forward.
+When training, do so on both sides.
+This way, if you can’t use your strong side (e.g., injury) then even your weaker side is still good.